ExtendScript/extendscript-modules/aes/README.md

 ## About ExtendScript
 Adobe ExtendScript implements the [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) (JavaScript) language according to the ECMA-262 (ECMAScript 3) and ECMA-357 (XML) specification.
-It also defines a global debugging object, the dollar (`$`) object, and a reporting utility for ExtendScript elements, the ExtendScript Reflection interface.
+It also defines a global debugging object, the dollar (`$`) object, and a reporting utility for ExtendScript elements called the ExtendScript Reflection interface.
+See [estk.aenhancers.com](http://estk.aenhancers.com)

 ## More info